[All images courtesy of Penguin unless noted otherwise]

 Denmark and the rest of Scandinavia seem to have a lot of this stuff figured out.
 For centuries they’ve been pushed up against their physical boundaries, which might cause them to think more conscientiously.
 Do you think their progress has to do with the limitations of land?

 Absolutely.
 I used to work at the port in New York City, back when they had plenty of space.
-We used to have containers everywhere.
-Individual containers were all over the ground, each with its own set of wheels, and the tracking process involved a guy looking at the labels on each container by hand.
-Meanwhile, foreign ports which had less space were organizing containers six-high and each of them was tagged for computerized tracking.
+We had containers everywhere, each with its own set of wheels, and the tracking process involved a guy looking at the labels on each container by hand.
+Meanwhile, foreign ports, which had less space, were organizing containers six-high and each of them was tagged for computerized tracking.
 They knew where each and every container was.
 These computerized systems have existed for a long time but New York never needed them because they had plenty of space.
 That changed over the years and the port no longer has abundant real estate.
 I recently visited the port facilities near Newark and the change is enormous from what it previously was.
 The containers are stacked and a new system tracks them as they enter and leave.
 That’s just a small example, but we’ve always had so much land that we’ve just sprawled and sprawled.
 Now that sprawl is costing us a lot.

 Your books focus heavily on the city.
 What are your thoughts on the American suburbs?
 Are they working?